 That’s the reason why Google has moved from “keyword stuffing” era to “LSI indexing” era.
 So make sure to find multiple LSI keywords when you’re finding a primary keyword to rank for your website.

-FAQs About How to Perform Keyword Research Like A Pro
+FAQs About How to Perform Keyword Research Like A Pro in 2019

 Here are few important questions you might want to know on how to conduct keyword research like a pro in 2019 and beyond.

 1. Why is keyword research important for SEO?